ivan-si/FTP-Server/README.md

 To compile, do `make`.

-To run the server, do `./bin/server.out`.
+To run the server, do `cd bin` and then `./server.out`.
+When running the server, please ensure the current working directory is `bin` (the directory with the binaries); the server assumes this is the case so that it reads the necessary files in `bin/server`.

-To run the client, do `./bin/client.out`.
+To run the client, you can do `cd bin` and then `./client.out`.
+However, the client may be run from anywhere on the system.

-Please avoid changing directory to `bin` using `cd`.
-The programs assume the current working directory is the root directory, and that the `server` folder with the associated `users.txt` are there.
+## Testing